Fact Sheet 31:

 Are copies of my identifying documents kept on file?

-Now, copies are not necessary.
-Nonetheless, the bank will have to keep a description of the documents you provided as proof of identity when you opened your account.
+The financial institution must keep a description of the documents you provided as proof of identity when you opened your account.
 The description should include the name of the document, date of issuance, and expiration date.
 The financial institution must also record any measures it took to verify your identity.

 What so-called terrorist lists does the bank check?